optimizely/nuclear-js/README.md

 })
 ```

-Actually that wasn't that interesting... lets make the threshold dynamic
+Actually that wasn't that interesting... let's make the threshold dynamic.

 ```js
 var budgetStore = Nuclear.Store({